Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 What does a typical workday look like for you?

 We don’t really have typical workdays in marketing very often.
 We have to be very flexible because plans often change and ad-hoc tasks pop up.
 Of course there are the everyday activities like answering e-mails, making to-do lists, working through various jobs or talking with colleagues about different issues.
 Teamwork is especially important to me.
-Everyone on the team has their own special area, but we always jump in for one another when someone needs a helping hand.
+At Implico, we always jump in for one another when someone needs a helping hand.

 What are your specific responsibilities?